 Even more advanced features and measuring oxygen levels

-A number of Fitbit devices have a built-in relative SpO2 sensor.
+A number of Fitbit devices have a built-in SpO2 sensor.
 This includes the Charge 3, Versa and Ionic.
 Owners of these have patiently been waiting for the tech to be put to real-world use.
-Hopefully, this will soon be over.
-The sensor has the potential to measure oxygen levels in the blood, providing information on how well the body distributes the gas from the lungs to all of its cells.
+This has started rollling out earlier this year.
+The sensor measure oxygen levels in the blood, providing information on how well the body distributes the gas from the lungs to all of its cells.

 Like this article?
 Subscribe to our monthly newsletter to never miss out!